soundpress/RulesOfNYC/docs/c00/index.rst

    HOISTING MECHANISM.
 A hoist drum and rope reeving system used for lifting and lowering loads.

+   INDEPENDENT (peer reviewer).
+A person who does not engage in any activities that may conflict with their objective judgement or integrity, including but not limited to having a financial and/or other interest in the design, construction, installation, manufacturer, or maintenance of the crane or derrick they are reviewing.

    JIB.
 An extension attached to the boom point to provide added boom length for lifting specified loads.
 The jib may be in line with the boom or offset to various angles in the vertical plane of the boom.

    JUMP (jumping).
 The process of adding or removing mast or tower sections to equipment that has already been erected.